Category Archives: K-State Extension

 Carla Nemecek is Southwind District Director and agent.

-Future sustainability of our local communities also depends on whether the family owned business has planned for succession.
-The average age of U.S. producers continues to rise and families will need to explore options for the transitional feasibility of current and future operators.
+Future sustainability of the farm or ranch depends on whether the family has planned for succession.
+The average age of U.S. producers continues to rise and families need to explore options for the transitional feasibility of current and future operators.
 Succession planning is a step-by-step process where families work together to develop a plan to incorporate the next owner and pass on knowledge and resources that will sustain the operation.

-The facilitator can help the family identify strengths, barriers and opportunities as they pass the farm business on to the next generation.
-They guide family members to resources and individuals who can help them find the information they need to develop an effective succession plan with help from facilitators and mediators from Kansas Agricultural Mediation Services, a program administered by K-State Research and Extension.
+Farm and ranch families may be uncertain of how to begin developing a succession plan and need guidance moving forward.
+K-State Research & Extension can help the family identify strengths, barriers and opportunities as they pass the farm business on to the next generation.
+Facilitators will guide participants to resources and individuals who can help them find the information they need to develop an effective succession plan.

 Carla Nemecek